cambridge-cares/TheWorldAvatar/UK_Digital_Twin/README.md

 For reproducing  the results reported in Preprint 312, use `1`.

 Then, you will see the following message asking for an input: `Please specify if use the existing results for post-processing (1 for Yes, 2 for No): ` To specify if this run is for simulation or results post-processing.
 If this is the first time execution for calculating the result then you can enter `2`.
-Otherwise, entering `1` is for post processing the existed result files to create charts or diagrams.
+Otherwise, entering `1` is for post-processing the existing result files to create charts or diagrams.
 While choosing the post processing mode, please make sure that that results files are avaiable from the path `/UK_Digital_Twin/outputs/smr_replacements/` and the folder name is corresponding to the configs which are set up in the previous steps.

 For reproducing  the results reported in Preprint 312, use `2`.